 An ENTITY level assessment is considered a company (legal entity) with no subsidiaries.
 It can be a mono-site company, a standalone company with one or more sites that do not have different Legal Entity Names (LEN), or a subsidiary of a group with no other subsidiaries below it.

-A SITE level assessment assesses a specific geographic site or facility of a legal entity.
-This site does not have an individual Legal Entity Name (LEN), and the
+A SITE-level assessment assesses a specific geographic site or facility of a legal entity.
+This site does not have an individual Legal Entity Name (LEN).
+Therefore, EcoVadis uses a suffix (e.g.: Site of XYZ) for these sites.

 A site will use the LEN of its “parent” entity, with the (Site of XYZ) suffix in its EcoVadis Legal Entity name.